 Mycophenolate mofetil is the 2-morpholinoethyl ester of mycophenolic acid (MPA).
 MPA is a potent, selective, uncompetitive and reversible inhibitor of inosine monophosphate dehydrogenase (IMPDH), and therefore inhibits the de novo pathway of guanosine nucleotide synthesis without incorporation into DNA.
+Two IMPDH isoforms have been identified, isoform type I, which is present in most known cells (including resting human lymphocytes) and isoform type II, which is strongly and predominantly expressed in activated human B- and T-lymphocytes.
+The type II isoform is nearly five times more sensitive to inhibition by MPA than is the type I isoform.
 Because T- and B-lymphocytes are critically dependent for their proliferation on de novo synthesis of purines whereas other cell types can utilise salvage pathways, MPA has more potent cytostatic effects on lymphocytes than on other cells.